Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 - [1] Increased Caliber Rounds

-- [1] Blowthrough Rounds — Absolutely critical to this build.
+- [1] Blowthrough Rounds — Essential for this build.
 Otherwise you can’t shoot enemies and embed the cryo mines in the ground.

-- [1] Conductive Bullets — Mainly if you’re pairing it with the DRAK primary.
+- [1] Conductive Bullets — Mainly if you’re pairing this with the DRAK primary.

 3. Nishanka Boltshark X-80